RHS helps students apply to college with less stress

 “It’s like a one-stop shop for assistance for anything to do with their applications, the college process, even if it’s just a matter of being so overwhelmed by the whole process,” she said.

 Pros said the members of the Class of 2020 are applying all over the country.
-Some are interested in the University of Vermont or Castleton University, but others are looking at schools in Southern U.S. or as far west as California.
+Some are interested in the University of Vermont or Castleton University, but others are looking at schools in the southern U.S. or as far west as California.

 “I know what the readers, what the admissions people, are looking for in their essays.
 The English teachers can look at is it grammatically correct.
 I’m looking at, ‘Does it tell me something significant about you that I’m not going to find somewhere else?
 Is it a compelling story?
 Is it your voice that’s telling me something?’
 Because that’s the opportunity in the essay,” she said.